• Skip to main content

 The title of a given artwork can be particularly revealing.
 It can reveal the work’s medium, divulge the art’s epoch, or even give insight into the artist’s inspirations.
 The title of the cover image for the Journal of Media Literacy’s “Human Algorithmic Question” issue is likewise telling.
 At first glance, “Art by MidJourney with prompting and curation by Scott Werner and Safa … [Read more...] about Cover Art: A Human Algorithmic Collaboration

-Artificial Intelligence Blogs Artificial Intelligence Illustrations Cover Art Images
+Blogs Artificial Intelligence Illustrations Cover Art Images Artificial Intelligence

 IREX Community Solution International Intern Comes to IC4ML